erdnaxe/aube/README.md

 # Aube

-Aube stands for AUtonomous Blissful rEgistration.
+Aube stands for *Autonomous Universal Blissful rEgistration*.

 ## About Aube